by Sardar Vazir Singh

 The very high approval rating for Buddhism which even surpasses Judaism is frankly quite amazing.
 Buddhism, an offshoot of Hinduism, is a complete bunch of mystical hocus pocus which has been transmorgified by the fake media into an uber cool, wonderful, hippy-dippy, feel good, groovy philosophy which is completely in sync with the everybody is too cool twittered new age.

-So read the article below which tears to complete shards Buddhism and the Dalai Lama System.
+So read the article below which shreds Buddhism and the Dalai Lama System.

 by Kalovski Itim